WakeRealityDev/Thunderstrike/README.md

 Wake Reality's Thunderstrike
 ===============================
 Quick and dirty example app / proof of concept of how to interface RemGlk JSON data exchange with the Thunderword app.
-It also demonstrates how to specify the data file you want and for Thunderword to launch the story.
+It also demonstrates how to specify the data file you want and how to trigger Thunderword to launch the story.

 Intended for Android Studio 2.2.3